MD-Kamrul-Islam/omi-portfolio/content/authors/admin/_index.md

 bio: Life is short only if your to-do list is too short.

 interests:
-- Behavioral patterns
+- Behavioral Patterns
-- Search Engine Optimization
+- Story Telling
 - Digital Marketing
 - Business Cases
 - Writing